mail-my-ballot/mail-my-ballot/README.md

 Almost all dependnecies are listed in devDependencies.
 However,
 - you will need to install now globally (`npm i -g now`).

+To deploy the server using Google Cloud, follow the steps in `https://cloud.google.com/appengine/docs/standard/nodejs/quickstart`.

 ## Secrets
 ### Secrets in Dev
 Put all secrets in `env/.env.development`, which is not checked into source control